hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

 This guide is work in progress.

-Everything tested with Ubuntu 18.04 64-Bit and NVidia GTX 1080.
+Everything tested with Ubuntu 18.10 64-Bit and NVidia GTX 1080.

-Note: as of writing of this guide (September 2018) both LLVM 7 and Mesa 18.2 are not available as a GA release, therefore pre-releases will be used.
-This guide will be updated as soon as official GA packages are available.

 ## Preconditions
 - make sure your system matches the requirements listed on https://github.com/ValveSoftware/Proton/blob/proton_3.7/PREREQS.md